TRDan6577/ELKAutomation/README.md

 # ELKAutomation
-For a quick and easy ELK stack server install
+For a quick and easy ELK stack server install - PLEASE NOTE THAT THIS IS NOT A COMPLETED PROJECT AND THAT IT IS STILL A WORK IN PROGRESS

 ## What is it
 ELKAutomation is a series of scripts and configuration files that make installing